citp/privacy-policy-historical/b/be/bes/best-of-web.com.md

-> *The following text is extracted and transformed from the best-of-web.com privacy policy that was archived on 2007-12-14.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20071214215718id_/http%3A//www.best-of-web.com/privacy_statement.shtml) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the best-of-web.com privacy policy that was archived on 2008-06-13.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20080613165007id_/http%3A//www.best-of-web.com/privacy_statement.shtml) for the most accurate reproduction.*

-#
+# Privacy Policy

-All visitors to this website retain complete anonymity.
-We do not collect any personal information, such as your name, address, phone number, or email address unless you choose to subscribe to a mailing list, in which case all personal information is freely contributed by you, the visitor.
+You are not required to register to use this site and therefore we do not collect any personal information such as your name, address, phone number, or email address.

-We do note details such as the server you are logged onto, the geographic location of the ISP you use, the type of browser you use, and your IP address.
-This information is obtained solely for the purpose of measuring site traffic so that we can tell which pages are most poular and how visitors are moving about the site.

-This web site does not use cookies.
+Cookies may be used to track visits over multiple sessions and to provide content more suited to your preferences.

+We may record details such as your IP address and referring URL.

+We do not share or sell any information we collect.